The Truth About Change

 In the same way you can believe yourself to be a millionaire, to have the exact same mindsets as millionaires, but if your external realities don’t come close then the challenging part is going to sustain that change.

-So what I tell you here is that change has to be both an internal and external shift in your mind and in your circumstances.
+Change has to be both an internal and external shift in your mind and in your circumstances.
 It can start in the mind or outside in the world, but to be effective at truly changing your life, you will need to acclimate the change to both areas in your life.